hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `security_groups` (array of strings) - A list of security groups by name to add to this instance.

+-   `source_image_filter` (object) - Filters used to populate filter options.
+    Example:

+    ``` json
+    {
+        "source_image_filter": {
+            "filters": {
+                "name": "ubuntu-16.04*",
+                "visibility": "protected",
+                "owner": "d1a588cf4b0743344508dc145649372d1",
+                "tag": "prod"
+            },
+            "most_recent": true
+        }
+    }
+    ```

+    This selects the most recent production Ubuntu 16.04 shared to you by the given owner.
+    NOTE: This will fail unless *exactly* one image is returned.
+In the above example, `most_recent` will cause this to succeed by selecting the newest image.

+    -   `filters` (map of strings) - filters used to select a `source_image`.
+        NOTE: This will fail unless *exactly* one image is returned.
+        Any filter described in the docs for [ImageService](https://developer.openstack.org/api-ref/image/v2/) is valid.

+    -   `most_recent` (boolean) - Selects the newest created image when true.
+        This is most useful for selecting a daily distro build.

+    You may set this in place of `source_image` or in conjunction with it.
+If you set this in conjunction with `source_image`, the `source_image` will be added to the filter.
+The provided `source_image` must meet all of the filtering criteria provided in `source_image_filter`; this pins the image returned by the filter, but will cause Packer to fail if the `source_image` does not exist.

 -   `ssh_interface` (string) - The type of interface to connect via SSH.
 Values useful for Rackspace are "public" or "private", and the default behavior is